Biography of William Pitt the Younger

 Educated at home by his father as he suffered from poor health.He was given lessons in oratory.
 Pembroke Hall, Cambridge under his tutor the Reverend George Pretyman.

-1778: (7th April) His father was making a speech in the House of Lords and Pitt who was in the gallery rushed down to help carry his dying father home.
+1778: On 7th April his father was making a speech in the House of Lords and Pitt, who was in the gallery, rushed down to help carry his dying father home.

-1780: Called to the Bar.
-Failed to win a seat at Cambridge in the General Election.
+1780: He is called to the Bar.
+He fails to win a seat at Cambridge in the General Election.

-1781: With the help of Sir James Lowther, Pitt became the Member of Parliament (MP) for Appleby-in-Westmoreland.
+1781: With the help of Sir James Lowther, Pitt becomes the Member of Parliament (MP) for Appleby-in-Westmoreland.
 His maiden speech was described by Lord North, later to become Prime Minister, as the best speech he had ever heard.
-Pitt then became influenced by Charles James Fox the Leader of the Whig Party and he joined in the move to establish peace in the American Colonies and described it as an unjust war.
-Pitt was also critical of the way that the monarchy influenced who should become MP’s and insisted that parliamentary reform was necessary if Britain was to preserve liberty.
+Pitt then becomes influenced by Charles James Fox the Leader of the Whig Party and he joins in the move to establish peace in the American Colonies and describes it as an unjust war.
+Pitt is also critical of the way that the monarchy influenced who should become MP’s and insisted that parliamentary reform was necessary if Britain was to preserve liberty.

-1782: He supported a motion which would shorten the hours worked in Parliament and measures which would reduce the chances of government ministers being bribed.
-Lord North’s government fell in March and was replaced by Rockingham’s Whig Government.
-Fox was appointed Foreign Secretary but left the government in July as he could not work with the new Prime Minister Lord Shelburne.
-Short of people to appoint Shelburne made Pitt Chancellor of the Exchequer at the tender age of twenty three replacing Fox.
+1782: Pitt supports a motion which would shorten the hours worked in Parliament and measures which would reduce the chances of government ministers being bribed.
+Lord North’s government falls in March and is replaced by Rockingham’s Whig Government.
+Fox is appointed Foreign Secretary but leaves the government in July as he could not work with the new Prime Minister, Lord Shelburne.
+Short of people to appoint Shelburne makes Pitt Chancellor of the Exchequer at the tender age of twenty three replacing Fox.
 Charles James Fox took the fact that Pitt accepted the post as an act of betrayal and the two became bitter enemies for the rest of their lives.

-1783: Pitt resigned and declared that he had no connections with the party whatsoever.
-He could now turn back to seeking parliamentary reform.
-When Shelburne resigned the King offered the Prime Ministership to Pitt but he declined and it went to William Bentinck, Duke of Portland, instead.
-Pitt also opposed Charles James Fox’s India Bill.
-King George the Third was also opposed to the India Bill which had already been passed by the House of Commons and made it clear that any Member of the Lords who supported it would be his enemy.
-(19th December) The Lords duly voted against it bringing about the fall of The Duke of Portland’s Government.
-The King now asked Pitt himself to form a new government.
-At the age of Twenty-four he became Britain’s youngest Prime Minister.
-The news was received with derisive laughter in he House of Commons and he had difficulty in getting enough people to serve beneath him.
-Charles James Fox led the attacks on him but although defeated in several votes Pitt refused to resign.
+1783: Pitt resigns and declares that he has no connections with the party whatsoever.
+He can now turn back to seeking parliamentary reform.
+When Shelburne resigns the King offers the Prime Ministership to Pitt but he declines and it is given to William Bentinck, Duke of Portland, instead.
+Pitt also opposes Charles James Fox’s India Bill.
+King George the Third is also opposed to the India Bill which had already been passed by the House of Commons and made it clear that any Member of the Lords who supported it would be his enemy.
+The Lords duly vote against it on the 19th December bringing about the fall of The Duke of Portland’s Government.
+The King now asks Pitt himself to form a new government.
+At the age of Twenty-four he becomes Britain’s youngest Prime Minister.
+The news is received with derisive laughter in the House of Commons and he has difficulty in getting enough people to serve beneath him.
+Charles James Fox leads the attacks on him but although defeated in several votes Pitt refuses to resign.

-1784: Pitt had now built up a reputation in the country and called a General Election.
-Pitt stood for Cambridge University and Fox duly lost 160 of his supporters when the vote came around.
-Now with a majority in the House of Commons he passed a series of Acts including one to curb the powers of the East India Company.
+1784: Pitt has now built up a reputation in the country and calls a General Election.
+Pitt stands for Cambridge University and Fox duly lost 160 of his supporters when the vote comes around.
+Now with a majority in the House of Commons Pitt passes a series of Acts including one to curb the powers of the East India Company.

-1785: Pitt proposed a Bill to remove thirty six rotten boroughs, i.e. places which had MP’s but little population to represent and which were in the gift of the local landlord.
-He proposed seventy two seats in areas were populations were rising.
-The Commons, not thinking he was serious on this issue, voted against the reforms and Pitt was never again to try such radical measures.
+1785: Pitt proposes a Bill to remove thirty six rotten boroughs, i.e. places which have MP’s but little population to represent and which were in the gift of the local landlord.
+He proposes seventy two seats in areas where populations are rising.
+The Commons, not thinking he was serious on this issue, vote against the reforms and Pitt was never again to try such radical measures.

-1790: (October) At the General Election Pitt increased his majority and he now turned his eyes towards France.
-He had seen the Revolution of the previous years as an internal matter but he now became concerned that reform groups in Britain were in touch with the French revolutionaries.
-He passed an Act preventing seditious writings.
+1790: At the General Election in October Pitt increases his majority and he now turns his eyes towards France.
+He had seen the Revolution of the previous years as an internal matter but he now becomes concerned that reform groups in Britain are in touch with the French revolutionaries.
+He passes an Act preventing seditious writings.

-1791: The Canada Act established a division between the English and the French.
+1791: The Canada Act establishes a division between the English and the French.

-1793: (January) He expelled the French Ambassador to London when he heard of the Execution of King Louis the Sixteenth of France.
-Charles James Fox accused Pitt of not doing enough to preserve peace with France who declared war on Britain on 1st February.
-(May) Habeus Corpus was suspended within twenty-four hours which meant that suspected rebels could now be tried in their absence.
+1793: He expells the French Ambassador to London in January when he hears of the Execution of King Louis the Sixteenth of France.
+Charles James Fox accuses Pitt of not doing enough to preserve peace with France who declare war on Britain on 1st February.
+In May Habeus Corpus is suspended within twenty-four hours which means that suspected rebels could now be tried in their absence.
 Those seeking parliamentary reform were now to be arrested.
-One of the main people in this cause Tom Paine managed to escape to America.
-Pitt formed alliances against France with Russia, Prussia, Austria and Spain amongst others but a series of defeats became costly and he was forced to put up taxes to pay for it.
+One of the main people in this cause Tom Paine manages to escape to America.
+Pitt forms alliances against France with Russia, Prussia, Austria and Spain amongst others but a series of defeats becomes costly and he is forced to put up taxes to pay for it.

-1796: Pitt sued for peace with France to try and remove Britain’s financial burdens but this was rejected and he had to bring in even more taxes.
+1796: Pitt sues for peace with France to try and remove Britain’s financial burdens but this is rejected and he has to bring in even more taxes.

-1797: He was forced to bring in Taxes on tea, sugar and spirits but still the budget deficit widened.
-Pitt now had to be protected by an armed guard everywhere he went.
-He passed a new law to regulate newspapers.
-Lord Castlereagh was appointed as Irish Chief Secretary and he followed Pitt’s desire to crush the Irish uprising and unite Ireland with Britain under one parliament.
-This required Catholic emancipation to achieve which was unpopular with the King.
+1797: He is forced to bring in taxes on tea, sugar and spirits but still the budget deficit widened.
+Pitt now has to be protected by an armed guard everywhere he travels.
+He passes a new law to regulate newspapers.
+Lord Castlereagh is appointed as Irish Chief Secretary and he follows Pitt’s desire to crush the Irish uprising and unite Ireland with Britain under one parliament.
+This requires Catholic emancipation to achieve which is unpopular with the King.

-1798: Pitt brought in a new graduated Income Tax.
+1798: Pitt brings in a new graduated Income Tax.

-1801: The Act of Union with Ireland was passed.
-Pitt resigned when he found out that the King had secretly been trying to get Henry Addington to become his new Prime Minister.
+1801: The Act of Union with Ireland is passed.
+Pitt resigns when he finds out that the King has secretly been trying to get Henry Addington to become his new Prime Minister.
 Although highly paid for the time he was penniless and feared he would become bankrupt.
-He sold his family home and with the help of friends narrowly avoided this.
+He sells his family home and with the help of friends narrowly avoided tit.

-1804: Henry Addington resigned and Pitt again became Prime Minister.
-Lord Castelreagh was appointed Secretary for War but again Charles James Fox and other leading politicians refused to serve under him.
-Pitt hastily formed coalitions with Russia, Austria and Sweden.
+1804: Henry Addington resigns and Pitt again becomes Prime Minister.
+Lord Castelreagh is appointed Secretary for War but again Charles James Fox and other leading politicians refuse to serve under him.
+Pitt hastily forms coalitions with Russia, Austria and Sweden.

-1805: When it was found that Lord Nelson had defeated the French at the Battle of Trafalgar Pitt was hailed as the saviour of Europe.
+1805: When it was found that Lord Nelson had defeated the French at the Battle of Trafalgar Pitt is hailed as the saviour of Europe.
 Napoleon fought back, however and made a tremendous victory over Austrian and Russian ground forces at the Battle of Austerlitz.
-Pitt was taken aback by the news and the onset of a serious illness came as a consequence.
+Pitt is taken back by the news and the onset of a serious illness came as a consequence.
 Again he was so heavily in debt that the House of Commons had to pay off his creditors at his death.